NoBlackBoxes/LastBlackBox/course/bootcamp/day_2/README.md

   - ***Task***: Measure an analog signal from your LDR light sensor circuit
     - Send the output voltage of your light sensor (the "middle" of the divider) to an analog input pin.
     - Check out the example in (*File->Examples->Basic->AnalogReadSerial*) to see how to use the "Serial Monitor" to report the analog voltage signal measured from your light sensor back to your host computer.
-  - Write a program that will turn on your LED (from *Task 2*) when the light signal is above (or below) some threshold.
+    - Write a program that will turn on your LED when the light signal is above (or below) some threshold.

   - ***Task***: Generate a *pulsing* signal for your piezo buzzer
     - The piezo buzzer will expand (5V) and contract (0V) as you switch the voltage applied accross it.
 This expansion/contraction forces air into/out of the plastic case.
 If you switch it ON/OFF fast enough, then you can *hear it*!